mthorning/matt-thorning.dev/src/pages/2019-05-11-updating-state/index.md

 }
 ```

 At the top of the file we need to import both the `useContext` hook and our `ItemsContext` from `App`.
 On _line 5_ we call `useContext` and pass in the `ItemsContext`, note that we pass the whole object in, not just the Consumer.
 This returns our `items` and `setItems` function which we can use exactly as we did before.
-Notice also that this component no longer requires any props to function, we can move it to wherever we want in the application, and as long at the Provider component is above it in the component tree, it will continue to work.
+Notice also that this component no longer requires any props to function, we can move it to wherever we want in the application, and as long as the Provider component is above it in the component tree, it will continue to work.

 ---

-Using these techniques can make your application more robust and less likely break when you add, remove or move components around.
-It's not something which is ideal for every situation but they're certainly useful tricks to have at your disposal.
+Using these techniques can make your application more robust and less likely to break when you add, remove or move components around.
+It's not something which is ideal for every situation but they're certainly useful methods to have at your disposal.
 Thanks for reading, I hope it's been helpful. :smiley: